“The Only Way We Have Hope Is if Every Single Person Changes Their Behaviour”, Melissa de Kock, on Building a Just World

 I was lucky to be taken to Namibia a few times, and later Zimbabwe by my parents on “family holidays”.
 Being in these wild places, seeing wildlife, hearing birds, but mostly seeing natural habitats was very influential – I felt utterly at home in nature.

 I remember standing on a mountain in the arid northwest of Namibia, hearing no manmade sound, only the breeze in my ears, and just breathing it in deeply.
-I remember sitting on a van’s roof watching the sunset as we drove out of Vic falls town towards the park where we were overnighting.
+I remember sitting on the van on the roof watching the sunset as we drove out of Vic falls town towards the park where we were overnighting.
 I remember standing on the bank of the Zambezi in mana pools in the dusk, knowing it was stupid but drawn away from the fires and other campers.
 My childhood memories of my interactions with nature are incredibly strong.

 My mum also worked for Readers’ Digest, so I was surrounded by books growing up – on nature, wildlife, Africa, and different cultures.
 I spent hours paging through them and later reading them.